polarfire-soc/apps/baremetal_applications/ECC/README.md

 Before running the user application, ensure to complete the following steps:

-1. Setting up the jumpers[jumpers](https://github.com/polarfire-soc/polarfire-soc-documentation/blob/master/boards/mpfs-icicle-kit-es/updating-icicle-kit/updating-icicle-kit-design-and-linux.md) on the ICICLE Kit.
+1. Setting up the [jumpers](https://github.com/polarfire-soc/polarfire-soc-documentation/blob/master/boards/mpfs-icicle-kit-es/updating-icicle-kit/updating-icicle-kit-design-and-linux.md) on the ICICLE Kit.
 2. Setting up the Serial Terminal
 Select the COM port which is connected to the following interface: Silicon Labs Quad CP2108 USB to UART BRIDGE: Interface 0 Set Baud rate to “115200”, Set Data to 8-bit, Set Flow control to None.
-3. Use FlashPro Express to program the ICICLE Kit with the job file
+3. Use FlashPro Express to program the ICICLE Kit with the job file.
 4. Download [SoftConsole project](https://bitbucket.microchip.com/projects/FPGA_PFSOC_ES/repos/apps/browse/baremetal_applications?at=refs%2Fheads%2Fdevelop_12_6_deliverables).

 ## Running the Application